What Is ISO 13485 Certification?

 ISO 13485 is an international standard that defines the requirements for a quality management system specific to medical devices.

-Unlike general quality standards, ISO 13485 is heavily aligned with:
+Unlike general quality standards, ISO 13485 is built for regulated environments.
+It emphasizes:

 Regulatory compliance